ISEAGE-ISU/ncdc-2015-anomalies/Crypto/grading.md

 Partial points.
 Submitting the code which is 'abdd' is also acceptable.
+Partial points for describing how but not including text or the code.
+It was encoded using XOR with a 4-bit repeating code.

 If we are mark'd to die, we are enow
 To do our country loss; and if to live,